 How to get it:

-Naturally, I'm planning on continuing to work on this so any feedback you have is much appreciated.
-The best way to reach me regarding the app is either in this thread or email me at gbenthusiast (at) gmail (dot) com.
+The best way to reach me regarding the app is either in this thread (@ me so I get a notification) or email me at gbenthusiast (at) gmail (dot) com.

 Here are a few screenshots of what the app currently looks like:

 Why is [some Android TV device] not supported?

 If you have an Android TV device that you'd like to see whitelisted for support on the Play Store then let me know!
 I've only whitelisted devices that I have people willing to beta test for, so hit me up if you're willing to put up with some potential bugs and let me know about 'em in exchange for getting your device added to the list of supported devices (which means automatic updates through the Play Store!).

 Where are all of the old videos and how can I get access to them?

 The reason not all Giant Bomb videos are available immediately upon app installation is due to a limitation in Giant Bomb's database API.
 Every query made to the website for videos is limited to receive 100 results.
 In addition to this, if you make too many queries within a given timespan then your API key will get blocked to protect Giant Bomb's bandwidth/availability for others.
 So, when a user initially links their account the app will make 15 queries for videos which results in the local database getting populated with 1500 of the most recent videos.